mihai2014/combinatorics-loto-5-40/README.md

 This file retain choosed c5 indexes in pickle bin format.

 For retrieve solution, just comment go() procedure and activate interpret().

+cover() gives all c6 that have at least 4 common numbers with c5 chosen above.